UPDATED NOV 11, 2019

-Of course, it's not hard to find hiking trails in and around the city.
-So grab some water and a snack, then hit these epic local trails to get back in touch with your inner explorer.
+You probably live in Denver because you want to spend time enjoying the outdoors.
+Luckily, it's not hard to find hiking trails in and around the city to stretch your legs with a little fresh air.
+So grab some water and a snack, then hit these epic trails to get back in touch with your inner explorer.

 If you want to feel like a real Colorado resident, you better have at least one 14-er under your belt.
 These mountains are give a two-for-one deal that offer the perfect opportunity to hike 14,000ft. mountain peaks.
 Although these are considered “easy” as far as 14,000ft. mountain peaks go, plan ahead, dress in layers, and avoid going hiking until summer.
 Start the four-mile, 3,000-foot elevation change up Grays, then follow the saddle over to Torreys.
 Your legs will ache for a couple days after, but the views above 14,000 feet make it all worth it.